Response theory for nonequilibrium steady-states of open quantum systems: Introduction

 The observation that the perturbation affects the system-bath couplings and leads to corrections in the response function is closely linked to the local and global approaches to deriving the LGKS master equation \cite{levy14b}.
 In the local approach, the dynamics of a quantum system composed of several subsystems, in which each is coupled to its own surroundings, is described by a local dissipator that ignores the couplings between the subsystems.
 The global approach takes the inter-couplings between the subsystems into consideration when deriving the dissipative part.
 The validity of the different approaches has been studied extensively in recent years and is an ongoing inquiry \cite{levy14b,barra2015thermodynamic,trushechkin2016perturbative,purkayastha2016out,gonzalez2017,hofer17,de2018reconciliation,naseem2018thermodynamic,farina2019open,cattaneo2019local,benatti2020bath,giorgi2020microscopic,elouard2020thermodynamics}.
-This study offers a systematic method to calculate the response functions of open quantum systems, and in doing so, bridges the two approaches.
-In particular, we show that the local approach may be justified in a very narrow parameter regime where the perturbation is assumed to be small compared to the weak system-bath coupling.
-Access to a wider parameter regime is possible without needing to introduce the exact full global approach, which may become complicated and in most cases not analytically feasible.
+This study offers a systematic method to calculate the response functions of open quantum systems, and, in doing so, bridges the two approaches.
+In particular, using a perturbative treatment, we extend the validity of the local approach without the need of a full global treatment, which may become complicated and, in most cases, not analytically feasible.

 The manuscript is laid out in the following way.
 First in Sec.~\ref{sec:perturb}, we briefly review the assumptions invoked in the LGKS framework, pay particular attention to the coarse-graining required to satisfy the Markovian approximation.
 Then in Sec.~\ref{sec:RespT}, we develop a response theory for impulsive system perturbations.
 This is specialized to instances where only the eigenvectors change in Sec.~\ref{sec:eigenvector}, with an explicit example of such a theory for two anharmonic oscillators are coupled to two heat baths considered in Sec.~\ref{sec:example1}.
 A response theory specialized to instances where only the eigenvalues change is shown in Sec.~\ref{sec:eigenvalues}, with an explicit example of such a theory for two qubits coupled to two heat baths considered in Sec.~\ref{sec:example2}.
 The response function of thermodynamic functions that are state dependent is discussed in Sec.~\ref{sec:heatf}.
 Finally, in Sec.~\ref{sec:outlook} we summarize and discuss the main results.